The Bay Area is a fantastic destination for climbing by bike.

 Photos clockwise from top left

-While the Top 10 Bay Area Climbs List below is objective (based on the Fiets Index), our Fave Five are purely subjective, but based on a lot of bike climbing in the Bay Area. 👍🚴⛰👍 If you live in or spend much time in the Bay Area, be sure to ride the five climbs shown above at least once -- you won’t be sorry.
+While the Top 10 Bay Area Climbs List below is objective (based on the Fiets Index), our Fave Five (collage above) are purely subjective, but based on a lot of bike climbing in the Bay Area. 👍🚴⛰👍 If you live in or spend much time in the Bay Area, be sure to ride the five climbs shown above at least once -- you won’t be sorry.

 THE TOP BIKE CLIMB IN THE BAY AREA